MSBA-Team4/MSBA-Team4/README.md

 - Addressing **bias and fairness** in recommendation outputs.
 - Exploring **multi-modal AI** (e.g., combining audio features, text metadata, and behavior).
 - Considering **ethical implications** like filter bubbles and artist representation.

+OR

+As music recommender systems become more advanced, future directions include:
+- Incorporating mood/emotion detection from songs and user behavior.
+- Real-time learning to adapt to shifting user tastes.
+- Ethical concerns, such as reinforcing filter bubbles or limiting exposure to diverse music.
+- Fairness and bias in music recommendations (e.g., under-promoting certain artists or genres).
+- Broader application of multi-modal AI, combining text, audio, and user behavior to create richer models.

 ## Responsible AI Considerations